Law Firm in India

 Top Layer

 The ‘Top Layer’ generally remains empty.
 Entities are only added to this layer if RBI believes that there is a significant rise in the potential systemic risk from certain NBFCs in the ‘Upper Layer’.
-NBFCs considered by the RBI for this purpose may be moved to the ‘Top Layer’ from the ‘Upper Layer.’
+Due to this reason certain NBFCs might be shifted from the ‘Upper Layer’ to the ‘Top Layer’.

 Different Types of NBFCs